chengsoonong/didbits/README.md

 - **Reshaping data with pandas** ```DataWrangling/process_abs.ipynb```
   shows an example of converting data into a convenient tabular format.

+- **Performance measures.** ```Accuracy/evaluation.py``` It is worth repeating things like balanced error, area under the Receiver Operating Characteristic curve, etc.
+  Many of the concepts are best explained by considering the confusion matrix.

 ## Ideas

 - **No peeking.** It is not obvious what generalisation error is, and how to